 5695 Labor Law (3)

 *The law faculty member overseeing 5875 Research and the student’s advisor in ELPA will co-develop a capstone project that satisfies the requirements of 5875 Research and includes a reflective practice component (similar to the capstone paper other ELPA MEd students complete in their final semester).
 Typically, this project will be a paper of substantial length on a topic related to law and education.

 Education Leadership & Policy Analysis Program of Study

 33 hours required for graduation

-Requirements for the MA degree are met with 24 credit hours of courses in the ELPA Department and 9 elective credit hours within the School of Law.
-To meet the requirements of the MA degree, students must take at least 16 hours at the 7000-level or above, with at least 16 hours in professional education.
+Requirements for the MEd degree are met with 24 credit hours of courses in the ELPA Department and 9 elective credit hours within the School of Law.
 The program of study in education is subject to approval by the student’s advisor.